Hopping and emergent dynamics of optical localized states in a trapping potential: Experiment

-In fact, interactions can have a dominant role in the transport of ensembles of dissipative solitons.
-On \ffig{fig:meta} we show the trajectories of seven solitons coexisting in a (stationary) six-traps landscape.
-Here the trap is shallow and repulsive interactions prevent the coexistence or two LS inside one single trap.
+An extreme example of the impact of interactions is shown on \ffig{fig:meta}.
+Here we show the trajectories of seven solitons coexisting in a (stationary) six-traps landscape.
+Here the trap is shallow and repulsive interactions prevent the coexistence of two LS inside one single trap.
 Upon the arrival of one soliton the other is expelled and falls into the neighboring trap, where the process repeats itself.
 Thus, the flow of solitons is fundamentally due to their interactions.
-The disturbance propagating from left to right in \ffig{fig:meta} is a dislocation in a soliton lattice due to the period mismatch between the lattice and the underlying potential: a \textit{meta}soliton.
+The disturbance propagating from left to right in \ffig{fig:meta} is analogous to a dislocation in a soliton lattice due to the period mismatch between the lattice and the underlying potential: a \textit{meta}soliton.
 This is very similar to the supersolitons described theoretically in \cite{novoa2008supersolitons} but here the collisions result from the non-commensurability of the interacting soliton solution with the trap's period.